“Should I Carry On Writing?” and Other Writers’ Angst

 |If I didn’t I would fall apart||9%|

-For those of us writing because we just want to, sometimes it can feel hard to find time in the day, week, month, to really sit down and get to it.
+For those of us writing because we just want to, sometimes it can feel hard to find time in the day, week, or month, to really sit down and get to it.
 Having an end goal is so helpful for keeping you going on that journey.

 Feeling like we aren’t getting things done or being productive can be a real drain on our motivation, which is a vicious cycle.
 It can be hard to give yourself the grace to take a break when you’re beating yourself up so hard about having already taken one.